Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions: Summary and conclusions

 The detailed methodology to include the saturation effects and the in-medium quenching presented here for the $\gamma$--jet configuration can be readily extended for generic dijet systems.
 In our study we have neglected glasma fields \cite{Lappi:2006fp} which are expected to be relevant for early stages of heavy ion collisions and can lead to suppression of angular correlations \cite{Avramescu:2024xts}.
 The are however mostly contributing for processes where both of colliding ions are saturated and final states are produced in central rapidity region \cite{McLerran:2008es,Carrington:2021dvw,Carrington:2022bnv}.

 As an outlook, our study can be further developed by considering the possibility for implementing splitting kernels that account for a more realistic expansion scenario \cite{Adhya:2019qse}, as well as study through the framework of the resummed opacity expansion approach \cite{Isaksen:2022pkj}.
 One can also study the same set up with recent Monte Carlo frameworks for modeling the jet--medium interactions, such as {\sf SUBA-jet} \cite{Karpenko:2024fgg}.
 Additionally, one could explore further by including the energy-smearing effects from the initial state radiation, as in Refs.~\cite{Wang:1996yh,Wang:1996pe}, for which the jet spectra can be significantly modified leading to a sizable effect on the jet nuclear modification factor $\raa$.
 In this study, we have restricted ourselves to the lowest order in $\alpha_s$, leading to the transverse energy smearing function as a $\delta$-function due to the momentum conservation.

-We shall incorporate higher-order effects in detail in a future study.
+To further advance our study, one could include the other channels for $\gamma$--jet production, such as $gq^*\rightarrow \gamma q$ and $q\bar{q}^*\rightarrow \gamma q$, in addition to the $qg^*\rightarrow q\gamma$ that we have considered here.
+However, they are subleading and should not influence much the main results of this paper.
+We shall incorporate them together with other higher-order effects in our more detailed study in the future.